Piece of life

 About the pear & chocolate crumble

-Have you ever wondered what to do with untasty fruit ?
-A question I had to ask myself this week when faced with 2 kgs of really bad pears [it’s rare that it happens but I was fooled].
-After 10 days of patience, I had to face the facts : they would never ripen.
+Have you ever wondered what to do with bitter fruit?
+A question I had to ask myself this week when faced with 2 kgs of really bad pears [it’s rare that it happens, but I was fooled].
+After ten days of patience, I faced the facts: they would never ripen.
 But as you know, I try to limit food waste as much as possible, so throwing them away was heartbreaking.
-I could have opted for jam but I was craving sugar.
-So I needed a quick and easy desert.
+I could have opted for jam, but I was craving sugar.
+So I needed a quick and easy dessert.
 The crumble seemed like the perfect solution.

-Did you know that crumble is a little different in Quebec ?
-It is called croustade and the composition of the dough is bit different.
+Did you know that crumble is a little different in Quebec?
+It is called croustade, and the composition of the dough is a bit different.
 I told you about it in an article last year [that was my first croustade experience], you can check it out here [strawberry & rhubarb croustade].

 Pear & chocolate crumble

 - 80 g dark chocolate

 - 1 pinch of salt

 - Peel the pears and cut them into small cubes.

 - Roughly chop the chocolate and mix it with the pears.